Marc Benioff Sells 15,000 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 Institutional Trading of Salesforce

-Several institutional investors have recently made changes to their positions in CRM.
-Quent Capital LLC grew its holdings in Salesforce by 14.5% during the 3rd quarter.
-Quent Capital LLC now owns 2,865 shares of the CRM provider’s stock valued at $581,000 after buying an additional 363 shares in the last quarter.
-Wealth Alliance Advisory Group LLC grew its holdings in Salesforce by 9.7% during the 3rd quarter.
-Wealth Alliance Advisory Group LLC now owns 2,058 shares of the CRM provider’s stock valued at $417,000 after buying an additional 182 shares in the last quarter.
-WBH Advisory Inc. grew its holdings in Salesforce by 63.0% during the 3rd quarter.
-WBH Advisory Inc. now owns 1,894 shares of the CRM provider’s stock valued at $384,000 after buying an additional 732 shares in the last quarter.
-Procyon Advisors LLC boosted its holdings in shares of Salesforce by 72.3% in the 3rd quarter.
-Procyon Advisors LLC now owns 29,481 shares of the CRM provider’s stock worth $5,978,000 after purchasing an additional 12,371 shares during the period.
-Finally, Juncture Wealth Strategies LLC boosted its holdings in shares of Salesforce by 49.4% in the 3rd quarter.
-Juncture Wealth Strategies LLC now owns 4,275 shares of the CRM provider’s stock worth $867,000 after purchasing an additional 1,413 shares during the period.
-Hedge funds and other institutional investors own 77.52% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Forza Wealth Management LLC bought a new position in shares of Salesforce in the second quarter worth $202,000.
+Wealth Alliance Advisory Group LLC bought a new stake in shares of Salesforce during the 2nd quarter valued at about $396,000.
+Nordea Investment Management AB grew its holdings in shares of Salesforce by 18.3% during the second quarter.
+Nordea Investment Management AB now owns 1,547,360 shares of the CRM provider’s stock worth $329,387,000 after purchasing an additional 239,786 shares in the last quarter.
+Financial Management Professionals Inc. increased its position in shares of Salesforce by 237.4% in the first quarter.
+Financial Management Professionals Inc. now owns 722 shares of the CRM provider’s stock worth $144,000 after purchasing an additional 508 shares during the last quarter.
+Finally, Verum Partners LLC purchased a new stake in Salesforce in the second quarter valued at approximately $210,000.
+77.52% of the stock is currently owned by institutional investors.

 About Salesforce